smritijaiswal27/Achievement4Python/README.md

 *Data*

-We were provided with four datasets that contained all the customer information:
+We were provided with four datasets that contained all the customer information

 Orders
 Orders_products_prior